 Bible and archaeology news

-A version of this interview is republished, with permission, from the UNC-Chapel Hill Office of University Communications.—Ed.
+A version of this interview was first republished in 2019, with permission, from the UNC-Chapel Hill Office of University Communications.—Ed.

 For nine years running, The University of North Carolina at Chapel Hill professor and BAR author Jodi Magness has led a team of research specialists and students to the ancient village of Huqoq in Israel’s Lower Galilee, where they bring to light the remains of a Late Roman synagogue.
 For weeks during the summer, they unearth history in the form of art.
 With each excavation season, the students and researchers build on what little is known about the fifth century C.E.
 Jewish community of Huqoq and the artists who crafted depictions of biblical stories with tiny cubes of stone, or tesserae.